JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 For many students with cars, parking is daily hassle on the residential side of Westwood.
-With rising rates of congestion<sup>1</sup> and a lack of infrasture to handle more car owners, the competition for students to fit cars wherever possible increases.
+With rising rates of congestion<sup>1</sup> and a lack of infrastructure to handle more car owners, the competition for students to fit cars wherever possible increases.
 I myself, along with most other drivers in Westwood, have been face to face with a ticket at some point or another.
 This led me to the question: how are students getting